ferpart/Numerical_Methods_Final_Project/readme.md

 <img src="https://github.com/ferpart/Numerical_Methods_Final_Project/blob/media/Images_MD/finishpythonmac.jpeg">

 **4rd.** Open your terminal to check if python is installed correctly.

 - In the terminal you have to write the word

-		>python3 (all lowercase, without quotes intothe terminal) and press **enter**.
+	> python3 --version (all lowercase, without quotes intothe terminal)

+and press **enter**.

 **5th.** This message have to appear:
 	> Python (the number of version)

 <img src="https://github.com/ferpart/Numerical_Methods_Final_Project/blob/media/Images_MD/terminalmac.jpeg">

-- If appears, **CONGRATULIONS!** you are one step closer to use the application.
+- If appears, **CONGRATULATIONS!** you are one step closer to use the application.
 	- Now still in the terminal write the next command:
 		> pip install numpy